František Adolf Šubert: The Pospíšilová Affair

 Maria Pospischil attempted to return to the National Theatre.
 She was invited to Prague by the board of trustees of the National Theatre, against Šubert's will.
 The ability to cooperate was very very low between the director and the board. Šubert repeatedly expressed his disapproval of her return.
 He often declared, "It's her or me!"
 It is assumed that the board of trustees were using Pospischil to test the authoritative director and only were using her to test the limits of Šubert's power and ability for compromise.

 Šubert, in his strong aversion to Pospischil, repeatedly refused to reconcile with her.
 He outraged the newspapers and the public against her.
-During the month she was performing, he went to Italy for a vacation in order to avoid her.
+During the month she was performing, he went to Italy for a vacation to avoid her.

 Believing that her failure on stage would mean her leaving, he was behind organizing a public protest at her first performance at the National Theatre.
 When she appeared in front of the public on stage, hundred hired protesters rioted against her in the auditorium for eleven minutes.
 They shouted and whistled to prevent the actress from performing.

 Later, after she succeeded after all, he proved to be stubbornly inaccessible to reconciliation.
 In their only face-to-face meeting (for the first time after eleven years) he was the at-best passive-aggressive and insulted Pospischil went abroad permanently.
 To this day, there is controversy about what happened between them on the meeting.